Ridiculously Easy Ways to Make Your Artificial Christmas Tree Look Fuller

 2. Wrap Sparse Areas with Garland

-If you just have a hole or two in the branches of your tree, adding a little fullness to the greenery can increase the natural elements look of the area and make a huge difference.
+If you just have a hole or two in the branches of your uneven Christmas tree, adding a little fullness to the greenery can increase the natural elements look of the area and make a huge difference.

-3. Wrap with Wide Ribbon
+3. Decorate Christmas Tree with Wide Ribbon

-4. Decorate with Larger Ornaments
+4. Decorate Christmas Tree with Larger Ornaments

 Take inspiration from window displays for your faux Christmas tree decorations.
 Often you will find that retail and commercial shop windows and interior designer Christmas trees will have oversized ornaments.

 In my living room, my holiday tree has a layer of very large Christmas balls that I hang on the tree first back inside the depths of the pine needles covering the thin tree trunk giving the branch tips even more contrast.

 5. Add Floral Picks to Christmas Tree Branches

 If your tree is sparse or uneven, try adding pine picks in the more bare spots.
 It makes your tree look fuller and gives it a unique look.
 I also have a set of floral picks that have pine cones so they are part Christmas tree decorations and part branch filler-outer (totally a word).

 Adding snow to your artificial Christmas tree can also make it look much fuller as well.
 It doesn’t have to be a full flocking on the Christmas tree, but strategic placement of the white wintery look.